Liberal Arts General Studies at Farmingdale State College

 Note: While rankings may be a good starting point when you're researching a school, they don't necessarily highlight all of a school's strengths.
 Don't forget to check out the other details that are available for a school to see if it has what you're looking for in a program.

-Take a look at the following statistics related to the make-up of the liberal arts majors at The City College of New York.
+Take a look at the following statistics related to the make-up of the liberal arts majors at Farmingdale State College.

-The following table and chart show the race/ethnicity for students who recently graduated from The City College of New York with a bachelor's in liberal arts.
+The following table and chart show the race/ethnicity for students who recently graduated from Farmingdale State College with a associate's in liberal arts.